galaxydancer203/quiz-4-7-corrections/README.md

 }
 because it is most simplest way to achieve the goal in the question.
 It achieves the goal like most of the other choices but it just uses the simple if, else if, and else statement to solve the problem unlike the switch statement, which is somewhat complex or the other complex ways or the wrong choice/answer to achieve the goal.

-04. Question 11 Explanation: The correct answer to this question is
-1. Setup
-2. Expression
-3. Loop body
-4. Update
-5. Return to Step 2
-because the syntax for a for loop is for (setup; expression; update) {
+04. Question 11 Explanation: The correct answer to this question is Setup, Expression, Loop body, Update,and then return to Step 2 because the syntax for a for loop is for (setup; expression; update) {
     // do stuff here
 }